modernish/modernish/README.md

 `use`: use a modernish module.
 It implements a simple Perl-like module system with names such as 'safe', 'var/setlocal' and 'loop/select'.
 These correspond to files 'safe.mm', 'var/setlocal.mm', etc. which are dot scripts defining functionality.
-Any extra arguments to the `use` command are passed on to the dot script unmodified, so modules can implement option parsing to influence their initialisation.
+All arguments to the `use` command, including the module name, are passed on to the dot script unmodified, so modules know their own name and can implement option parsing to influence their initialisation.

 ### use safe ###
 Does `IFS=''; set -f -u -C`, that is: field splitting and globbing are